Otis–Lennon School Ability Test

 The Otis–Lennon School Ability Test (OLSAT), published by the successor of Harcourt Assessment—Pearson Education, Inc., a subsidiary of Pearson PLC—is, according to the publisher, a test of abstract thinking and reasoning ability of children pre-K to 18.
-The Otis-Lennon is a group-administered (except preschool), multiple choice, taken with pencil and paper, measures verbal, quantitative, and spatial reasoning ability.
+The Otis-Lennon is group-administered (except preschool), multiple choice, taken with pencil and paper, measures verbal, quantitative, and spatial reasoning ability.
 The test yields verbal and nonverbal scores, from which a total score is derived, called a School Ability Index (SAI).
 The SAI is a normalized standard score with a mean of 100 and a standard deviation of 16.
 With the exception of pre-K, the test is administered in groups.

 Test components

 The test has twenty-one subtests that are organized into five areas—verbal comprehension, verbal reasoning, pictorial reasoning, figural reasoning, and quantitative reasoning—each with equal numbers of verbal and non-verbal items:

 The number of questions and the time limit varies accordingly: